apache/flink/docs/content.zh/docs/dev/python/python_execution_mode.md

 {{< hint info >}}
 Currently, it still doesn't support to execute Python UDFs in `THREAD` execution mode in all places.
 It will fall back to `PROCESS` execution mode in these cases.
-So it may happen that you configure a job to execute in `THREAD` execution modes, however, it's actually executed in `PROCESS` execution mode.
+So it may happen that you configure a job to execute in `THREAD` execution mode, however, it's actually executed in `PROCESS` execution mode.
 {{< /hint >}}
 {{< hint info >}}
-`THREAD` execution mode only supports Python 3.7+.
+`THREAD` execution mode is only supported in Python 3.7+.
 {{< /hint >}}

 ## Execution Behavior